āsana: “posture”

 Ustrasana is a kneeling backbend pose and is an excellent pose to release emotional stress and maintain thyroid levels.
 The pose needs strength and stability and can give excellent results daily.
 The pose is great to add to your daily yoga practice.
 It is much of a flexible pose.
 Practice regularly, mindfully, to get more flexibility in your body physically and inner confidence and courage mentally.
 This is a great pose to manage a sedentary lifestyle.

 Are you passionate about yoga and dream of teaching others?
 Our comprehensive yoga teacher training courses have got you covered!
-Explore the 200-Hrs Yoga Teacher Training Course, delve deeper into your practice with the 300-Hrs Yoga Teacher Training Course, or master the art of teaching with the 500-Hrs Yoga Teacher Training Course – all certified by Yoga Alliance.
+Explore the yoga alliance yin yoga teacher training, delve deeper into your practice with the 300-Hrs Yoga Teacher Training Course, or master the art of teaching with the 500-Hrs Yoga Teacher Training Course – all certified by Yoga Alliance.
 Your journey towards becoming a certified yoga instructor begins here.
-Join us today and let your yoga journey blossom!
+Join us our 30-Day Yoga Challenge and let your yoga journey blossom!

 Responses